 |---|---|---|---|---|

-If you only need a quick preview, use HTMLtoURL to publish one HTML page in seconds.
-If you are building a long-term website or developer project, GitHub Pages, Netlify, Vercel, or Cloudflare Pages may be better choices.
+If you only need a quick URL, HTMLtoURL can convert and publish your page in seconds.
+If you are building a long-term website or developer project, static hosting platforms may be better choices.

-Turning HTML into a URL is useful whenever a local file is inconvenient but a full deployment is more work than you need.
+Converting a local page into a URL is useful whenever a file is inconvenient but a full deployment is more work than you need.

-Instead of sending an .html file as an attachment, send one browser link.
+Instead of sending an .html file as an attachment, send one URL link.

 A public URL can be opened on a phone, tablet, laptop, or desktop.

-Publish the HTML as a live page and collect feedback before setting up a full site.
+Convert the draft into a live URL and collect feedback before setting up a full site.

-For simple pages, a full deployment platform may be unnecessary.
+For a simple file, a full deployment platform may be unnecessary.

-Most problems happen because the page depends on files that only exist on your computer.
+Most problems happen because the source depends on files that only exist on your computer.

 Local image paths such as C:\Users\alex\Desktop\photo.png or /images/photo.png may work on your computer but fail online.
-Use public image URLs, upload the images with the project, or embed small images as data URLs.
+Use hosted image URLs, upload the images with the project, or embed small images as data URLs.

-If your page references style.css or script.js, those files also need to be publicly available.
-For a single-page preview, you can inline important CSS inside a <style> tag and simple JavaScript inside a <script> tag.
+If your document references style.css or script.js, those files also need to be publicly available.
+For a single-file URL, you can inline important CSS inside a <style> tag and simple JavaScript inside a <script> tag.

 Local paths point to your own machine.
 Other people cannot access them from a browser.
 Before publishing, replace local paths with public asset links or host the related files together.

-The page may depend on browser cache, local files, or relative paths.
+The result may depend on browser cache, local files, or relative paths.
 Test the generated URL in a fresh browser window, and check it on both mobile and desktop.

-A few checks can save you from sending a broken or private page.
+A few checks can save you from sending a broken or private URL.

-Open the preview before copying the link.
+Open the result before copying the URL.
 Check layout, images, buttons, forms, and interactive behavior.

 Do not publish API keys, passwords, private comments, internal URLs, customer data, or tokens.